-Shell has released a third ‘Sky’ Scenario, in addition to their two ‘Mountains’ and ‘Oceans’ scenarios.
-The Sky Scenario illustrates a technically possible, but challenging pathway for society to achieve the goals of the Paris Agreement.
-Sky builds on previous Shell scenarios publications and is their most optimistic scenario in terms of climate outcomes.
+Shell has released the Sky Scenario which illustrates a technically possible, but challenging pathway for society to achieve the goals of the Paris Agreement.
+Sky builds on the previous Shell Mountains and Oceans scenarios and is their most optimistic scenario in terms of climate outcomes.

 The Sky scenario reveals the potential for an energy system to emerge that brings modern energy to all in the world, without delivering a climate legacy that society cannot readily adapt to.
 The new Sky scenario includes important messages about hydrogen transport and the potential role of cities in delivering this transformation: